In the State of Alabama, property tax is based on three factors:

 A homestead exemption is defined as a single-family owner-occupied dwelling and the land thereto, not exceeding 160 acres.
 The property owner may be entitled to a homestead exemption if he or she owns a single-family residence and occupies it as their primary residence on the first day of the tax year for which they are applying.
-There are four different types of exemptions a home owner can claim in the State of Alabama.
 Please visit your local county office to apply for a homestead exemption.

 For more information regarding homesteads and Title 40-9-19 through 40-9-21, view the Code of Alabama 1975.